-- 265 STRING ORCHESTRA.
-String orchestra is open to students from grades 9-12 who play violin, viola, - cello, or string bass.
+265 STRING ORCHESTRA.
+String orchestra is open to students from grades 9-12 who play violin, viola, cello, or string bass.
 The string orchestra rehearses five periods a week.
-Sectionals may take place on alternate days.
+Sectionals may take place on alternate 266 days.
 A yearlong commitment is preferred.
+Yearlong course.

-Yearlong course. - 269 CONCERT BAND.
-This ensemble is open to students in grades 9-12, and all levels of musical experience are - welcome.
+- 269 CONCERT BAND.
+This ensemble is open to students in grades 9-12, and all levels of musical experience are 270 welcome.
 Concert band rehearses three times a week.
 This group delivers concerts at Lancaster Mennonite and to the broader community A yearlong commitment is preferred.
-Yearlong course. - 273 JAZZ ENSEMBLE.
-Jazz ensemble is open to students in grades 9-12, and all levels of musical experience are - welcome.
+Yearlong course.
+0.6 credit - 273 JAZZ ENSEMBLE.
+Jazz ensemble is open to students in grades 9-12, and all levels of musical experience are 278 welcome.
 The ensemble meets twice a week.
 Members who play wind instruments normally must also be members of the concert band.
 Regular attendance at rehearsals and participation in concerts in expected.
-A yearlong commitment is preferred.
+A vearlong commitment is preferred.
+Yearlong course.